Volksgenosse

 Volksgenosse (plural Volksgenossen) is a German language term meaning a fellow member of a community or compatriot (translated literally as people's comrade).
 The word was recorded as early as 1798 and its usage grew within the Völkisch movement of German ethnic nationalism, which led to its use to denote a person of the same "blood community".
 The term became common parlance within the Nazi Party, then the Third Reich, as a way to distinguish ethnic Germans from other groups, such as Jews and Gypsies.
 Due to these associations, the word gradually fell out of use after Germany's defeat in World War II and subsequent denazification efforts.

 Volksgenosse was formalised in point 4 of the Nazi Party's 25-point Program in 1920 as a racial ideological term: "Only a Volksgenosse can be a citizen.
-Volksgenossen are only those of German blood, regardless of denomination.
+Volksgenossen are only those of German blood, regardless of [religious] denomination.
 No Jew can therefore be a Volksgenosse".

 Adolf Hitler extended the racial connections with phrases such as "Volks- und Rassegenossen" and "rassen- und nationalbewußten Volksgenossen" (race- and nation-conscious Volksgenossen) in his 1924 book Mein Kampf.
 This was to further differentiate it from the more inclusive, general term Genosse (comrade) which was being used by members of both the Social Democratic Party of Germany and the Communist Party of Germany.

-After 1933, Volksgenosse became a much-used buzzword in the Third Reich, which was used as an opening at speeches and rallies.
-From the outset, the term excluded people on a race basis and it also took on a status that excluded the Black triangle groups (including the disabled, sex and gender minorities, alcoholics, homeless, beggars and sex workers).
-Population groups that are classified as "anti-social" or disabled were not considered to be peers.
+After 1933, Volksgenosse became a much-used buzzword in the Third Reich, and it was used as an opening at speeches and rallies.
+From the outset, the term excluded people on a race basis and it also took on a status that excluded the Black triangle groups (the disabled, sex and gender minorities, alcoholics, homeless, beggars and sex workers).
+Population groups that were classified as "anti-social" or disabled were not considered to be Volksgenossen.
 The Winterhilfswerk appeals for charity were marketed as an appeal to the common sense of the Volksgenossen.